denoland/std/http/README.md

 ### Writing Middleware

+Writing a middleware is the same as writing a `Handler`, except that it gets passed an additional argument, which is the rest of the chain and should be called to pass control on.

-Writing middleware is pretty straightforward, there are just two things you need to decide upfront:
+To write middleware in typescript, there are two core things to decide upfront:

 1. Does your middleware depend on any specific context data of previous middleware?